josina1234/docs/gantry/raspi_setup.rst

 UDEV Rules
 ==========

-The Raspberry Pi uses it's UARTs to communicate with the Faulhaber motors.
-The name of the UART ports depends on the number of activated UART devices on the dtoverlay.
+The Raspberry Pi uses its UARTs to communicate with the Faulhaber motors.
+The name of the UART ports depend on the number of activated UART devices on the dtoverlay.
 So it is hard to identify which of the :file:`/dev/ttyAMAn` devices corresponds to which physical UART device.

 To simplify things you can add UDEV rules.